Skip to main content

 **The views and opinions expressed in any third-party resource do not necessarily reflect those of the Arizona Department of Education (ADE) and do not imply an endorsement by ADE.

 The development of the fourth credit guidance and standards began in January 2017 under the guidance of the Arizona Department of Education.
-A statewide committee of high school mathematics teachers, district Mathematics Specialists and Professors and Mathematicians from Institutes of Higher Education reviewed research and other state standards to create the general guidance and standards related to fourth-credit mathematics.
-The Quantitative Reasoning and Precalculus Standards are also aligned to the high school Plus Standards.
+A statewide committee of high school mathematics teachers, district Mathematics Specialists and Professors, and Mathematicians from Institutes of Higher Education reviewed research and other state standards to create the general guidance and standards related to fourth-credit mathematics.
+The Quantitative Reasoning and Precalculus Standards are also aligned with the high school Plus Standards.
 Standards outline what a student needs to know, understand, and be able to do by the end of each grade.
-Standards build across grade levels in a progression of increasing understanding and through a range of cognitive demand levels.
+Standards are built across grade levels in a progression of increasing understanding and through a range of cognitive demand levels.
 Standards are adopted at the state level by the State Board of Education (A.R.S. §§15-701 and 15-701.01).
-Arizona retains authority to approve and modify academic standards; there is no federal law requiring the adoption of specific standards.
-The fourth-credit standards for Quantitative Reasoning and Precalculus are not board adopted since fourth credit mathematics courses are a local control decision.
+Arizona retains the authority to approve and modify academic standards; there is no federal law requiring the adoption of specific standards.
+The fourth-credit standards for Quantitative Reasoning and Precalculus are not board-adopted since fourth-credit mathematics courses are a local control decision.

 These documents represent guidance only for schools and districts.
 It is a local control decision what courses are offered in a four-credit mathematics pathway.

-*Please contact Eboney Mckinney for an accessible version.
+*Please contact The Academic Standards Math Team for an accessible version.

 Summary of Revisions & Planning Documents

-SUMMARY OF REVISIONS AND PLANNING DOCUMENTS: K-8 SUMMARY OF REVISIONS AND PLANNING DOCUMENTS: HS
+SUMMARY OF REVISIONS AND PLANNING DOCUMENTS: K-8 & HS

 GradePDFWORD